Case

 • would help Erik operate his front door more independently

-But the evidence from the occupational therapist does not show the home automation supports would increase Erik’s independence or reduce his need for current supports.
+But the evidence from the occupational therapist doesn’t show the home automation supports would reduce his need for current supports.

-The planner determines Erik’s requested home automation supports do not meet all of the NDIS funding criteria.
+The planner determines Erik’s requested home automation supports don’t meet all of the NDIS funding criteria.

 The front door voice automation system is not value for money compared to other supports that achieve the same outcome, such as Erik’s support workers.
 Erik will continue to need help driving his powered wheelchair from his support workers, who will be with him to open the door whenever he enters and leaves his home.

-The video security system is not related to Erik’s disability.
+The video security system isn’t an NDIS support and isn’t related to Erik’s disability.
 Everyone needs to consider home security, whether or not they have a disability.

 The planner is not able to fund these requested home modification supports in Erik’s plan.